How to Sew Pajama Pants

-Making your own pajama pattern is just one more reason to learn to sew.
-The tutorial below is a basic way to practice your sewing skills.
-You finish with a comfy pair of lounge pants for a rainy Sunday.
+This tutorial is for drafting your own pajama pattern.
+Making your own pajama pattern is a great way to learn to sew.
+The tutorial below shows a basic way to practice your sewing skills and you finish with a comfy pair of lounge pants for a rainy Sunday.

 I emphasize "accuracy" when sewing, even if it is a pair of

-lounge pants or pajama pants, it is still nice to have them turn
+lounge pants or pajama pants, it’s nice to have them turn

 - Sharp Scissors or Rotary Cutter & Mat.